-Usually it is like that.
-Bigger the gulet is and less cabins it has, more comfortable it is.
+Usually, it is like that.
+Bigger the gulet is and fewer cabins it has, more comfortable it is.

 CREW: with the standard of gulets also crew is more experienced.
-On ultra luxury gulets it is expected for the waiter to know exactly what kind of vine goes with each dish…while this is not really necessary on lower category gulets.
+On ultra luxury gulets, it is expected for the waiter to know exactly what kind of wine goes with each dish…while this is not really necessary on lower category gulets.

 AGE OF GULETS: this can sometimes be a bit confusing, and the category of gulet does not surely depend on when the gulet was built.
 You have some gulets built already in the 1990s and they are maintained and look like brand new gulets.
 On the other hand, some gulets which were built in 2005 or even sooner, already look like 30 years old.